Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Explanation:

-While implementing **Continuous Integration (CI)** is a prerequisite for automating these checks, the CI process itself does not identify licensing violations or prohibited libraries.
+<mark>While implementing **Continuous Integration (CI)** is a prerequisite for automating these checks, the CI process itself does not identify licensing violations or prohibited libraries.</mark>

 A standard CI pipeline is designed to automate the building and testing of code.